Skip to main content

 Business process orchestration is a management approach that connects your workflows, technology, and people.
 Using a visual, low-code interface, process orchestration allows you to quickly build and manage complex processes.
 Think of it as the overarching framework that helps you facilitate the handoff between digital workers, human workers, data, and systems.

-Automation refers to shifting responsibility for tasks from humans to technology better suited to handle repetitive, time-consuming work.
-It’s the tactical execution of single tasks by machine workers.
+Workflow automation refers to shifting responsibility for tasks from humans to technology better suited to handle repetitive, time-consuming work.
+It’s the tactical execution of single tasks by virtual machines.

 Orchestration and automation play separate, related roles